zgoad1/PugG/README.md

 ## Completed goals

 - camera tracking
+- basic player movement
+- player sprites
+- enemy sprites
+- other sprites
+- Song 1

 ## Goals for 3/15
 ***Programming***

 *Save the daytime bit for later.
 For now, focus on the dream level.*
-- player movement, jumping, physics
-- player sprites for movement & jumping
+- player jumping
 - food & score increasing
 - generic enemy AI (follow player if nearby, hurt player)
 - dying & restarting from checkpoint
 - obstacles
+- implement the real art

 ***Art***
-- see list on Discord
+- tile sets for house (background & foreground)
 - fire hydrant sprite
-- music for house level
+- see the list posted on Discord

 *( ) means optional goal, may become mandatory for next meeting*